bhavanaa5/UNP_MS_EXCEL_HR_DATA/README.md

 Completed this Project as a part of my Value Added Course with United Networks of Professionals (UNP).
-In this project, I undertook the task of transforming the vast dataset of Adventure Works into a comprehensive and insightful Excel dashboard.
+In this project, I undertook the task of transforming the vast dataset of HR DATA  into a comprehensive and insightful Excel dashboard.

 Key Highlights: